mighty-mdy-geo/Who-is-Who-in-Myanmar/README.md

     We especially thanks to our parents and our friends for providing encouragement and giving us a great support during internship program.

+DECLARATION

+We declare that this project report or part of it was not a copy of a document done by any organization, university any other institute or a previous student project group at University of Computer Studies (Mandalay).
+But this project is referenced from the Wikipedia, Google, Internet or other sources.

+Project Details
+Project Title 	Who is Who in Myanmar
+Project ID 	GMIT Company Internship